Each year, the City gets dozens of request for special curb markings. Curb Markings can quickly resolve parking management problems.

-Blue zones are areas reserved for parking by disabled persons.
-Blue means no standing or parking except by vehicles which display a distinguishing license plate or a placard issued pursuant to Section 2251.5 ("Disabled Persons' Exemption"), or Section 9105 ("Disabled or Blind Veterans"), of the California Vehicle Code.
-To be enforceable, a disabled parking zone requires a blue painted curb, a handicap pavement legend, and appropriate signage.
+Blue zones are areas reserved for parking for disabled persons.
+A blue curb means no standing or parking except by vehicles displaying a distinguishing license plate or a placard issued pursuant to Section 2251.5 ("Disabled Persons' Exemption"), or Section 9105 ("Disabled or Blind Veterans"), of the California Vehicle Code.

-A green zone indicates no standing or parking for longer than twenty minutes at any time between 7 am and 6 pm every day except Sunday.
-The time limit will be painted on the curb in addition to a sign.
+Green zones are time-limited parking zones where the length of time that a vehicle can remain parked in a particular space is limited to a specified duration.
+A green zone indicates no standing or parking for longer than twenty minutes at any time between 7:00AM and 6:00PM every day except Sunday.
+The parking time limit for green zones is typically twenty minutes.
+However, other time limits may be established if warranted by Public Works review.
 In the downtown area, green zones have a time limit of 24 minutes.

 Red Zones - No Parking

-Red Curbs are necessary for the smooth and safe operations of public transit, fire responders, and in general, all motorists.
-Red curbs are also necessary for other areas where a parked car will limit visibility for traffic, pedestrians or bike riders.
+Red curbs are necessary for the smooth and safe operations of public transit, fire responders, and in general, all motorists.
+Red zones are also necessary for areas where a parked car will limit visibility for traffic, pedestrians, or bike riders.

 Critical Red Zones

-Critical Red Zones are installed for the benefit of the entire community.
-They can be installed on any intersection corner to maintain safe and efficient visibility, or on certain segments of streets where narrow street widths impede the flow the traffic or create unsafe driving conditions.
+Critical red zones are installed for the benefit of the entire community.
+Red zones are generally considered “critical” where parking restrictions are necessary to maintain safe roadway and traffic conditions, such as on any intersection corner to maintain safe and efficient visibility, or on certain segments of streets where narrow street widths impede the flow the traffic or create unsafe driving conditions.

 Non-Critical Red Zones

-Non-Critical Red Zones include the curb space in front of fire hydrants, United States Post Office mailboxes, and appropriately signed and marked public transit bus stops.
+“Non-critical” red zones include, but are not limited to, the curb space in front of United States Post Office mailboxes and public transit bus stops.

 Red Tipping – Keeping your Driveway Approach Clear

-Red Tips can be installed typically in the following situations:
+Red Tips can be installed in the following situations:

 A typical driveway red-tipping installation would include up to approximately five feet of red curbing on either side of the driveway.
 However, the length of red curb installed at each location could be adjusted on a case-by-case basis depending on other factors, such as minimizing the loss of adjacent on-street parking spaces and operations at adjacent driveways.